Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 Apostle Nathanael Bartholomew and His Fig Tree Luke 6:12-16 audio video notes

 The antichrist was here 2,000 years ago.
-Once I had a lot of things all figured out concerning the Bible.
+Once, I had a lot of things all figured out concerning the Bible.
 I had things like the rapture, antichrist, and Great Tribulation all figured out.
 I was an expert like Nathanael.
-Also, I had my charts, and I taught my doctrines and, according to many theologians and denominations, So I was right on, but I found out, as did Nathanael, that I was wrong.
+Also, I had my charts, and I taught my doctrines, and according to many theologians and denominations, I was right.
+But I found out, as did Nathanael, that I was wrong.
 What changed me?
-A similar thing to how Nathanael changed.
+It was similar to how Nathanael changed.

 John 1:46 “Nazareth!
 Can anything good come from there?”
 Nathanael asked.
 “COME AND SEE,” said Philip.